 #1: Learn the Billing Flow From Start to Finish

 It’s hard to come up with a solution when you don’t fully understand the problem.
-When trying to smooth out any kinks in your billing process, your first responsibility is to get a full grasp of how medical billing works.
+When trying to smooth out any kinks in your billing process, your first responsibility is to get a full grasp of how medical billing and collections work.

 In general, the medical billing process can be broken down into six parts:

-- Verifying insurance eligibility – Make sure the patient carries health insurance that your facility accepts.
+- Verifying insurance eligibility – Make sure the patient carries health insurance coverage that your facility accepts.
+Uninsured patients should have reliable financial assistance if needed.

 - Collecting the patient’s portion – Patients are typically responsible for paying some amount of the overall cost for their visit, while the insurance company pays the rest of the medical bill.
 Make sure the patient is informed about their financial responsibility for patient collections.